bspiegel27/Hurricane-Related-Road-Closure-Mapping/Readme.md

 # News Source Selection

 # Twitter Searching Criteria

+  Our process of collecting live data from Twitter involved knowing the area in which the past hurricanes, Michael and Florence, had already made landfall.
+We gathered local news and 511 twitter accounts from the cities that were impacted during the hurricanes.
+Using this list of Twitter accounts ansd Twitter API we were able to scrape tweets during the specific timeframes of each hurricane.
+We captured tweets from roughly three days before the hurricane made landfall and the seven days following.
+For the actual process of scraping tweets, we used the package [GetOldTweets3](https://pypi.org/project/
+  GetOldTweets3/), which allowed scraping for tweets past the 7 day limit that the Twitter API is limited to.
+This package also allowed to set certain parameters, such as the dates of the hurricane and the list of accounts associated with the area at risk.
+This parameter setting ability allowed the scraper to pinpoint tweets that were likely to be hurricane related tweets, so there wouldn't be many irrelavant tweets.
+Using this process, we were able to gather about 15,000 tweets for the two hurricanes that we were focussing on.
+The scraped data included the date and time of the tweet, username of the tweet, the body text of the tweet, and the hashtags included.

 # Tweet Text Cleaning

+From the ~15,000 tweets collected each tweet contained very important information in the text field, however, extracting this data from thousands of tweets was crititcal in pinpointing the location of a road incident.
+In order to do so, we needed to remove certain attributes of each tweet so that we were left with only important information relating to road closures.
+First, we removed any hyperlinks or image links that were included in the body text as these would only cause issues later down during the feature tagging portion.
+After all links were removed, the next step was to remove special characters.
+When doing this, we were very catious of which characters to remove.
+For example, we didnt remove any colon's due to the fact that they could be related to time.
+Other puncuaiton, like commas, periods, semicolons, and parentheses were removed from all text.
+Also, all text was set to be lowercased, so we do miss any words or abbreviations that were capitalized.
+Once all unnecessary  characters and attributes were removed, we split each body of text into a string of words.
+Doing this allows us to search for specific words, which we do in the next section.

 # Road Status Determination

+After quick analysis of the text in each tweet, we noticed that a fair amount of the tweets were actually in relation to a road re-opening or had nothing to do with road closures at all.
+We decided it would be crititcal to categorize all tweets by the status of the road mentioned and if the tweet was not in relation to a road at all it would be removed.
+First, we created a list of sinmilar things words for the two status', open and closed.
+For example, words like 'cleared' or 'fixed' would be included in the 'open' list and words similar to 'blocked' or 'flooded' would be included in the 'closed' list.
+Once the lists were complete, we searched each tweet text for all of the words of each list.
+After doing so, there we found that there were many tweets that contained both words in the closed and opened list.
+After futher analysis, these tweets were all stating that roads were re-opned.
+Knowing this, we decided to only keep tweets that contained only closed words and remove all words that contained an open word or nothing at all.

 # Geographic Feature Tagging